miguelaraujo/ClusterSet-Demo/README.md

     $ kill -9 $(ps aux | grep 'mysqld' | grep 3332 | awk '{print $2}'

-*NOTE*: Verify how the ClusterSet replication channel was automatically re-established to the newly elected primary instance of "ROM" and how Router is sending the RW traffic to it.
+*NOTE*: Verify how the ClusterSet replication channel was automatically re-established to the newly elected primary instance of `ROM` and how Router is sending the RW traffic to it.

 **Kill primary instance of "BRU"**